Will there be a new episode this week? - The Media Times

 In season 45, Alec Baldwin has appeared as Donald Trump four times – he has appeared in the last two episodes, as well as in the premiere and cold open on October 26, when he was on stage with Darrell Hammond, who former SNL actor who played Trump on the series for years.
 Baldwin appeared less frequently in season 44 than in the previous two seasons, in which he appeared as Donald Trump in the open cold for most of the weeks.
 So far, he has performed once a month in season 45.

-This week, on Saturday, December 28th, there WILL NOT be a new episode of “SNL”.
+This week, on Saturday, January 4th, there WILL NOT be a new episode of “SNL”.
 NBC’s sketch comedy will resume its 45th season on January 25, featuring Adam Driver and Halsey as a musical guest.
-As usual, the SNL repetition will not be broadcast from coast to coast – it will be broadcast on the west coast at 11:30 p.m.
+As usual with repetitions, this sequence is not sent from coast to coast by “SNL”.
+It will be broadcast on the west coast at 11:30 p.m.
+In addition, NBC will broadcast a shortened version of Drake’s hosted episode from Season 41 at 10 p.m.
+This takes an hour before the local message network is disconnected.

 Also read: “SNL”: Eddie Murphy is in the same monologue with Bill Cosby – “Who is America’s father now?”
 (Video)